JayaswalVivek/Transformer_Encoder/README.md

 Implementation of a Transformer-Encoder model (refer Vaswani et al., 2017 for an attention-based encoder-decoder architecture) for Kaggle's "CommonLit Readability Prize" challenge.
 The source data sets can be downloaded from Kaggle's website.

-This code requires GloVe embeddings and these can be downloaded from https://nlp.stanford.edu/projects/glove/.
+This code requires GloVe embeddings which can be downloaded from https://nlp.stanford.edu/projects/glove/.
 Further, the code can be used to explore the change in RMSE owing to a change in the --
 1. number of input dimensions in an attention layer;
 2. number of dimensions in the feed-forward network; or
 3. number of encoder layers.